What are the different types of sunscreen?

 What are the SPF recommendations for adults and children?

-The AAD recommends SPF 30 or higher for adults and children over 6 months.
+The American Academy of Dermatology (AAD) recommends SPF 30 or higher for adults and children over 6 months.
 Children under 6 months should be kept out of direct sunlight.

 The SPF level tells you how well sunscreen protects skin against sunburn.
 The number after SPF tells you how much longer untanned skin will take to redden.
 For example, SPF 30 means it would take your skin 30 times longer to burn with sunscreen than without it.

-Apply enough sunscreen to cover any skin your clothing does not cover.
+Apply enough sunscreen to cover any exposed skin.
 Adults generally need about one ounce of sunscreen for full coverage.
+That is the equivalent of about one shot glass full of sunscreen.

-Remember to apply sunscreen to your feet, ears, neck and top of your head.
+Remember to apply sunscreen to your feet, ears, neck, and the top of your head.
 You should also use a lip balm with SPF to protect your lips.

 Reapply sunscreen every two hours or after swimming or sweating.
 No sunscreen is truly waterproof.
 The label should tell you how long the sunscreen lasts while swimming or sweating—many last 40 to 80 minutes.